tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-rectangle-is-not-a-quadrilateral-2023-12-19/index.md

 ## This Quadrilateral Sum Type is not a Partition

-As an initial design in the canvas playground, I sent the rounded shapes like round rectangles as part of their corresponding polygon.
+As an initial design in the canvas playground, I sent the rounded shapes like rounded rectangles as part of their corresponding polygon.
 So, a round rect is vaguely considered a rect, while a round triangle is vaguely considered a triangle, etc.